xthuan/xthuan.github.io/_pages/about.md

 News
 ======
 * 10/06/2021 Our paper, ''Improving multi-hop time synchronization performance in wireless sensor networks based on packet-relaying gateways with per-hop delay compensation’’ has been accepted by *IEEE Transactions on Communications*.
-* 29/03/2021 Our paper, ''NISA: Node Identification and Spoofing Attack Detection Based on Clock Features and Radio Information for Wireless Sensor Networks’’ has been accepted by *IEEE Transactions on Communications*.
+* 29/03/2021 Our paper, ''NISA: Node identification and spoofing attack detection based on clock features and radio information for wireless sensor networks’’ has been accepted by *IEEE Transactions on Communications*.
-* 12/06/2020 Our paper, ''Per-Hop Delay Compensation in Time Synchronization for Multi-Hop Wireless Sensor Networks Based on Packet-Relaying Gateways’’ has been accepted by *IEEE Communications Letters*.
+* 12/06/2020 Our paper, ''Per-hop delay compensation in time synchronization for multi-hop wireless sensor networks based on packet-relaying gateways’’ has been accepted by *IEEE Communications Letters*.
 * 2020 Computer and Communication Networks (CCN) Module of University of Birmingham recommended our BATS paper.<br />
 <img src="images/recommand-BATS.jpg" width="70%">
-* 05/12/2019 Our paper, ''A Beaconless Asymmetric Energy-Efficient Time Synchronization Scheme for Resource-Constrained Multi-Hop Wireless Sensor Networks’’ has been accepted by *IEEE Transactions on Communications*.
+* 05/12/2019 Our paper, ''A beaconless asymmetric energy-efficient time synchronization scheme for resource-constrained multi-hop wireless sensor networks’’ has been accepted by *IEEE Transactions on Communications*.
 * 23/07/2019 @University of Sheffield, Symposium on New Trends in Communication Engineering<br />
 <table><tr>
 <td><img src="images/sntce1.jpg" border=0></td>